 - You’re put into segregated lines according to your sex.
 Separated from your party.

 And?
 I think this is an amazing law.
 I wish it applied to the whole of the world.
 I’d much rather be with a load of calm women instead of standing in line pretending that I’m interested in the latest Liverpool results.
 Sigh.

 - Agra is filthy.
 Get out as quickly as you can.

 No. Don’t do this.
 The city has more strings to its bow than the just the Taj.
 And anyway, if you do you leave early will miss out on this experience:

 Go to the Hotel Saniya Palace and sit on the roof terrace with a cold beer and the best view of The Taj Mahal you will ever see for free.
 If you want to stay there, you can take a look at the hotel and prices here on Agoda.
 It’s nothing fancy but would be worth staying there just for the rooftop breakfast with the best view in Agra.

 Had I known about this place we would have stayed there, but we had already booked and paid for our room at the Hotel Dasapraskash.
 This was an excellent hotel for us as we had been backpacking around India for six weeks and wanted a little bit of luxury.

 The price was reasonable with breakfast included and it was super clean with comfortable beds.
 But there is no view.
 You decide what you want to comprise on.
 If I did it again I’d sacrifice the comfort for the view.
 My kids might disagree with me though!

-However, you decide to experience India, plan your trip to the Taj knowing that you must take all the negative information you might read in that Taj Mahal travel blog with a pinch of salt.
+However, you decide to experience India, plan your trip to the Taj knowing that you must ignore all the negative information you might read on the Taj Mahal travel blogs.
+Take it all with a pinch of salt.

 Unless of course you do get swarmed with selfie seekers.
 In which case, call me.
 I’ll come and photobomb.